ashishk0215/shell-scripting/README.md

 # shell-scripting
-This is my first commit in readme.
+This is my first commit in readme.md